History of Carl's Jr. in Timeline

 Carl's Jr.

-Carl's Jr. is an American fast-food restaurant chain operating internationally through franchisees.
-It is owned by CKE Restaurant Holdings, Inc., which also owns Hardee's.
-Carl's Jr. restaurants are located across North and South America, Asia, Oceania, Europe, and Africa.
+Carl's Jr. is an American fast-food restaurant chain owned by CKE Restaurant Holdings, Inc., which also owns Hardee's.
+The chain operates via franchisees and has a significant international presence, with locations spanning North and South America, Asia, Oceania, Europe, and Africa.
+It is known for its burgers and advertising.

 1941: Karchers Purchase Hot Dog Cart

-In 1941, Carl and Margaret Karcher purchased a hot dog cart in Los Angeles using borrowed money and savings.
-They sold hot dogs, chili dogs, and tamales, as well as soda, from the cart.
+In 1941, Carl and Margaret Karcher purchased a hot dog cart in Los Angeles using borrowed and saved funds.
+They sold hot dogs, chili dogs, and tamales, along with soda from their cart.

 In 1945, the Karchers opened their first full-service restaurant, Carl's Drive-In Barbecue, in Anaheim, California.